johnjackoleary/cfi-commonplace-book/Filed/Safety Pilot.md

 > - PIC: Depends on club and insurance policies.

 ## Logging
-The pilot "under the hood" is required to log the name of the safety pilot.^[[[FAR 61.51 Pilot Logbooks]]] [[AOPA]] suggests the safety pilot also log the name of the other pilot.
+- The pilot "under the hood" is required to log the name of the safety pilot.^[[[FAR 61.51 Pilot Logbooks]]] [[AOPA]] suggests the safety pilot also log the name of the other pilot.

-The safety pilot may not log cross-country time, since they are not required for the entire flight.
+- The safety pilot may not log cross-country time, since they are not required for the entire flight.

 ## Sample Conversation Before Departure
-> [!quote]
+> [!quote] Sample
 > If you'd like to act as PIC, and therefore log PIC, you'll need to be qualified and current to fly this airplane today.
 Could you take me (a passenger) up flying today?
 >
 > *If so:* You'll be acting as PIC for the parts of this flight I'm under the hood.
 That means you can log that time as PIC, although you're also responsible for keeping us safe and legal.
 Of course, I'll also be attentive to those things as well.
 >
 > *If not:* We can still fly together, and I'll act as PIC.
-You'll be my eyes outside for see-and-avoid, although any additional help is greatly appreciated.
+You'll be my eyes outside for see-and-avoid, although any additional help is appreciated.
 You can log SIC time if you'd like.

 # Additional Resources
 - [[FAR]]s